 Never delay in getting your rabbit to a vet if you do suspect flystrike.

-Rabbits can suffer from a hairball in their stomach and if they are not able to pass it, then it can lead to a blockage and this could be fatal.
+Rabbits can suffer from a hairball in their stomach and if they are not able to break it down, then it can lead to a blockage and this could be fatal.
 Rabbits cannot vomit, so they cannot pass hairballs like cats can.

 - A change in eating habits